maak123/maak123/README.md

 #
 I am Amila ❤️,who is very
-passionate about web application development and application security since I was a kid.
-I have 5+ years of proven experience in this field.
-I am very interested in software development, mobile application and penetration testing ✔️.
-Apart from that,
+passionate about web application development Currently I am working as a Software Engineer at Inova IT Systems Pvt Ltd.
-I'm developing applications and do graphics as a Freelancer.🎮 Love to explore new things every day as a hobby.🥺
+My current role requires me to take ownership of many important projects that involve the management of critical software components for both the development and deployment of them.
+Along with this, i also actively involved in writing code for various automation tools.
+In addition, i would like to learn and improve my coding skills ✔️.
+Apart from that, I'm developing applications as a Freelancer.🎮 Love to explore new things every day as a hobby.🥺
 #